flixi67/PACT/about.md

 2. **Activity Map:** This map provides an overview of the implementation of activities and peacekeeping missions worldwide.
 Users can plot and animate up to three activities over time to observe temporal and spatial variations in peacekeeping activities.

-Additionally, the app includes an overview page of the data sources, displaying coverage, reporting time frames, and links to official UN documents from which the data was coded and later aggregated into a mission-month format.
+Additionally, the app includes an overview page of the data sources displaying coverage, reporting time frames, and links to official UN documents from which the data was coded and later aggregated into a mission-month format.

 #### Funding